Library FAQs

 -

-The Library participates in several borrowing programs with many Australian and New Zealand university libraries.
+The University Library participates in several borrowing programs with many Australian and New Zealand university libraries:

-You will need to have your student ID card or other photo ID plus proof of current enrolment to register for borrowing.
+You will need to have your student ID card or other photo ID plus proof of current enrollment to register for borrowing.

 Searching for specific library resources